TechMeToTheCloud/Azure-Cost-Management/README.md

 https://docs.microsoft.com/en-us/azure/automation/learn/automation-tutorial-runbook-textual-powershell
 When creating the job, make sure you add any module required (*see the example provided*)

-For example, the script could run everyday at 10 pm.
+The final step is to decide the frequency of the job.
+For example, run the runbook everyday at 10pm.

 After running the script in a runbook, you can verify what has been modified:
 ![image](https://user-images.githubusercontent.com/49620357/106397892-b9240580-63dd-11eb-8a47-18dd5c30d74d.png)